gourishinde9021/Jenkins/README.md

 11. when - The when directive allows the Pipeline to determine whether the stage should be executed depending on the given condition.
 		  Conditional structures can be built using the nesting conditions: not, allOf, or anyOf.

     Built-in Conditions :
     1. branch - Execute the stage when the branch being built matches the branch pattern
 	- EQUALS for a simple string comparison
 			Example: when { branch 'master' }

 	- GLOB (the default) for an ANT style path glob (same as for example changeset), for an ANT style path glob case insensitive (caseSensitive parameter)
-		-  for regular expression matching when { branch pattern: "release-\\d+", comparator: "REGEXP"}
+	- For regular expression matching

+			when { branch pattern: "release-\\d+", comparator: "REGEXP"}

 			pipeline {
 				agent any
 				stages {